grimme-lab/CENSO/README.md

   --consider-sym        Consider symmetry in mRRHO calcuation (based on desy xtb threshold).
   --sm-rrho SM_RRHO     Solvation model used in xTB GmRRHO calculation.
 Applied if not in gas-phase.
 Options are 'gbsa' or 'alpb'.
   --evaluate-rrho       Evaluate mRRHO contribution.
-  -s SOLVENT, --solvent SOLVENT
-                        Solvent to be used for Gsolv calculation.
+  --solvent SOLVENT     Solvent to be used for Gsolv calculation.
   --gas-phase           Run calculation in gas-phase, overriding all solvation settings.
   --imagthr IMAGTHR     threshold for inverting imaginary frequencies for thermo in cm-1, e.g. -30.0.
   --sthr STHR           Rotor cut-off for thermo in cm-1, e.g. 50.0.